Lee4-M/DAT076/README.md

 ## Project Report

-The project report can be found here:
+The project report can be found in the folder named project-report.

 ## Environment Variables